RASS COVID – 19 Phased plans (Phase 3)

 - Booked appointments only please – NO DROP IN at this time.

-- In office sessions, staff and clients will be required wear PPE (i.e., mask).
+- In office sessions, staff and visitors will be required wear PPE (i.e., mask).

-- Staff will be responsible to ensure clients are symptom free prior to attending in-office appointment.
-Should a client present symptoms (i.e., sneezing, coughing, fever), their appointment will be cancelled and re-scheduled.
+- Staff will be responsible to ensure visitors are symptom free prior to attending in-office appointment, having them fill out the pre-screening form.
+Should a visitor present symptoms (i.e., sneezing, coughing, fever), their appointment will be cancelled and re-scheduled.

-- RASS will not be actively offering PPE to clients.
-In the event that a client requests a mask, one will be provided.
+- RASS will not be actively offering PPE to visitors.
+In the event that a visitor requests a mask, one will be provided.

 - The group room will serve as the counselling room; sessions must be booked at least 30 minutes apart, allowing staff to clean up after session(s).

-- Clinician is responsible to maintain physical distancing with client during their session; both clinician and client are required to sanitize/wash their hands before and after an encounter.
+- Clinician is responsible to maintain physical distancing with visitor(s) during their session; both clinician and visitors are required to sanitize/wash their hands before and after an encounter.

 Client Sessions (Outreach):

 - Each staff will be provided with, or are responsible for, carrying a hand sanitizer during all outreach visits.
-Wash or sanitize your hands before and after every patient encounter.
+Wash or sanitize your hands before and after every client encounter.

 - When in contact with clients, staff will be required to wear proper PPE (i.e., mask).